mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

 - `cloudConfig.js`: Configuration for Cloudinary integration.
 - `app.js`: Main application file.
 - `schema.js`: Validation schemas for listings and reviews.

+## Core Features
+- **Responsive UI**: Built with Bootstrap and custom CSS for a user-friendly experience.
+- **Map Integration**: Displays listing locations on an interactive map using Leaflet.js.
+- **Image Upload**: Allows users to upload images for listings, stored in Cloudinary.
+- **Coordinates Fetching**: Automatically fetches and displays coordinates for listings using Axios.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.